 On this page

-Ranking - Putting the Best at the Top
+Ranking (putting the best at the top)

-Relevance is also ranking.
-It’s how you order the records that a search returns so that the most accurate results appear earliest (on the first couple pages), while less accurate results appear later.
+Finding records is only part of the story.
+Once you found matching records, ranking orders them so that the most relevant records appear earliest (on the first couple of pages), while less relevant results appear later.

 Promoting your business